 sudo apt install qemu-user

 for running dynamically linked binaries.
 Personally, I am using the static version for this tutorial.
+The way this mode of emulation works is that QEMU captures the target’s (or1k in this case) system calls and translates them into your host system’s.

 Cross-compile the Program